demarcoaguajardo/demarcoaguajardo/README.md

 I am currently a senior at Auburn University pursuing a bachelor's degree in Software Engineering.
 If you have any questions, shoot me an email, linked above :)
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀                                                               ⠀⠀
-## More About Me:
+## About Me:
 - I’m currently studying in my last semester at <a href="https://www.auburn.edu/" target="_blank">Auburn University</a>
 - I’m currently working on a project for the Auburn University Baseball Team ⠀     ⠀⠀
-- Majority of my projects are available on <a href="https://github.com/demarcoaguajardo?tab=repositories" target="_blank">GitHub</a>
 - Feel free to ping me on <a href="https://www.linkedin.com/in/demarcoaguajardo/" target="_blank">LinkedIn</a>       ⠀⠀                      ⠀
 - Reach out to me at my <a href="mailto:demarcoabel0818@gmail.com">Email</a>
 - Take a look at my coursework below👇  ⠀     ⠀⠀⠀                         ⠀